 - Peel the onions, and using a knife gently scrape away the charred ginger skin.
 Cut the ginger into 4 chunks and use the flat edge of the knife to bruise the ginger.

 - Place the ginger, onions, cooled spices into the pot with the lamb pieces.
 (Alternatively the spices may be placed inside a spice bag before putting in pot.)
-Add 4 liters or 8 cups of water to the pot.
+Add 2 liters or about 8 cups of water to the pot.
 Then add the 1 tsp granulated sugar and 2 tbsp. fish sauce.
 Cover and bring to a boil, once boiling reduce heat down to medium low and leave a small crack to allow steam to escape.
 Simmer the soup for at least an hour, longer if time allowed.
 I simmer my pho for about 2-3 hours.
 The longer the better.

 - Once the soup has finished simmering, strain and discard the spices — NOT THE BROTH.
 Gently pull away any lamb meat from the bones.
 Add some cooked rice noodles to the soup bowls then ladle the broth over the noodles and add any bits of lamb meat to the bowls too.
 You can either serve the additional garnishes on the side so everyone can add their own or top the soup with them.